 Everything that happened in 2017 led me to something greater.
 I learned to be more flexible and accept that not everything goes according to plan.
 There were some struggles (including breaking my ankle) but even that happened for a reason.

-Seoul new year.
-A layover in Incheon gave us an opportunity to walk around Seoul and experience the new year in a totally different but gastronomically exciting way.
+Seoul new year ⑊ A layover in Incheon gave us an opportunity to walk around Seoul and celebrate the new year in a totally different but gastronomically exciting way.

-San Diego.
-My friends and I met up in LA and drove to San Diego.
+San Diego ⑊ My friends and I met up in LA then drove to San Diego.
 It felt like being in highschool again—staying up all night and talking about whatever we could think of.

-Watching whales.
-I was curious about the Farallon islands after mindlessly navigating Google maps (yes, I like to explore the map every now and then).
-We learned that you can't really dock on the islands but just view it from a boat.
+Watching whales ⑊ I was curious about the Farallon islands after mindlessly navigating Google maps (yes, I like to explore the map every now and then).
+We learned that you can't really dock on the islands but can view it from a boat.
 It was my first time seeing Humpback and gray whales in the wild!

-NOLA.
-My favorite part of New Orleans was the food!
+NOLA ⑊ My favorite part of New Orleans was the food!
 I can't stop thinking about it.
-We had heart-stopping grilled oysters, flavorful gumbo, fried chicken, and Jambalaya.
+We had grilled oysters, flavorful gumbo, fried chicken, and Jambalaya.
 I can't wait to go back!

-Bysons in the wild.
-I wish I had written about this trip before the year ended.
+Bysons in the wild ⑊ I wish I had written about this trip before the year ended.
 So much had happened when we drove around Idaho, Wyoming, Montana, and Utah.
-We've stayed in beautiful cabins, conversed and had better understanding of people who had opposite views and beliefs from us, experienced endless landscapes, and encountered wild animals that we'd only seen in pictures!
+We stayed in beautiful cabins, conversed and had better understanding of people who had opposite views and beliefs from us, experienced endless landscapes, and encountered wild animals that we'd only seen in pictures!

-Launched Atypical.us.
-This was a project I had been building since I left my office job.
-My goal is to share places that inspired us with few words and more images.
+Launched Atypical.us ⑊ This was a project I had been building since I left my office job.
+My goal is to share places that inspired us with only few words and more images.
 At this moment, I'm pretty lax about posting content.
 I think I just want to push out all these information without having too much pressure on myself.
 Side note: I wasn't able to renew the hosting and lost the domain name. 😔 Now it's too expensive for me to afford it.